 In 2015, the Kelley Farm will begin a major project to improve our visitor center, expand our educational programs and help more Minnesotans learn about agriculture and food in the past, present and future.
 The farm will be open throughout construction.

 Students discover through hands-on experiences what farming was like in the mid-1800s, and how agriculture impacts Minnesota today.
 Farm and domestic activities vary through the seasons.
 All programs are available year-round and can be adapted for specific educational objectives.

-Field Trip Programs
+Field Trip Options

 What is a Farm?
-(Preschool and Kindergarten)

 This multi-sensory program gives students a chance to explore a real working farm.
 Learn first-hand what farmers did, where food came from and why animals lived on a farm.

+Discover what life was like on the farm and compare it to life today.
 Through a variety of farm and domestic chores, students learn how each family member contributed to the farm's success.

-Farm Animals in the Making of Minnesota (Grades 3–4)
+Farm Animals in the Making of Minnesota

 Learn the integral role of farm animals in early Minnesota agriculture.
-Through hands-on activities, students will discover how animals provided labor, food, by-products and income for farm families.
+Through hands-on activities students will discover how animals provided labor, food, by-products and income for farm families.

-Farming in the Changing Community (Grades 4–12)
+Farming in the Changing Community